migolovanov/wtt/README.md

       "User-Agent": "Mozilla/5.0 Windows NT 6.3; Win64; x64 AppleWebKit/537.36 KHTML, like Gecko Chrome/44.0.2403.107 Safari/537.36"
    }, # list of used headers (in )
    "body": null, # body for POST-requests
-   "payload": "adsf' or 1=1 -- 1" # payload in raw form
+   "block": true # shows if this attack is intended to be blocked "payload": "adsf' or 1=1 -- 1" # payload in raw form }
-}
 ```